shagu/ShaguCopy/README.md

 # ShaguCopy

 Adds a text overlay to your chatframes, allowing you to copy text that has been written to it.
-Please note that this addons was just a small experiment and far away from being finished, people reported that they got bad latencys due to the chat duplication inside the combatlog.
-If you really want me to polish this addon, feel free to add an issue to the issue tracker.
+Please note that this addon only was a small experiment and is far away from being finished.
+Some people already reported that they got bad performance, due to the chat duplication inside the combatlog.
+If you really want me to polish this addon, feel free to add an issue to the issue tracker and I will take care of it.

 ![preview](https://i.imgur.com/b2izwIx.png)